morethanenough-opus/devops-scripts/README.md

 - Run scripts using `docker-compose`
 - Configure scripts using `terraform`
 - Monitor and log using `prometheus`, `grafana`, and `elasticsearch`
+- Use `env-setup` script to set up environment variables and configurations

 ## Contributing
 ------------